bprinty/vuex-reflect/docs/guide/store/contract.md

     */
     myProp: {
       /**
        * Default value for property.
        */
       default: null,
       /**
        * Default type for the property.
 If no `mutate` configuration
        * is set, the type specified here will be used to mutate the object.
        */
       type: String,
       /**
+       * Parse value from server.
+This is useful for reformatting back-end
+       * data into a format that is more useful for front-end operations.
+       * This is different than the `mutate` property because it
+       * defines how the contract will be parsed **after** data is returned
+       * from the back-end.
+       * @param value - Value passed to property after fetching data.
+       * @returns Parsed value to use for property on front-end.
+       */
+      parse: function(value) {
+        ...
+        return parsedValue;
+      },
+      /**
-      * Mutation function for processing property on update.
+       * Mutation function for processing property before create/update
+       * actions.
+This is different than the `parse` property because it
+       * defines how the contract will be mutated **before** data is sent to
+       * the backend.
        * @param value - Value passed to property on update.
        * @returns Mutated value to set as model property.
        */
       mutate: function(value) {
         ...
         return newValue;
       },
       /**
        * Validation function for ensuring property is valid.
        * @param value - Un-mutated value passed to property on update.
        * @returns Boolean describing if value is valid or not.
        */
       validate: function(value) {
         ...
         return isValid;
       },
       /**
-      * Parse the `id` property from nested models as the value that
-      * is stored for this parameter.
-By setting the `link` property,
+       * Collapse nested models into a single property for API
+       * update actions (POST or PUT).
+This value is only relevant if
+       * the property is an Object type or a linked Model instance.
+If
-      * nested models will automatically be added to the store */
+       * a boolean `true` is applied here, 'id' will be used as the collapse
-      link: 'linkedModels',
+       * property.
+       */
+       collapse: 'linkedPropId',
        /**
-      * Shorthand for easily renaming a model property.
-In this case,
+        * Function for retrieving property data.
+Properties that
-      * `originalName` in the payload for this model will be cast to
+        * instrument this property are not saved in the store for models,
-      * `myProp` when the model is used and casted back to `originalName`
-      * when data are sent back to the application API.
+        * and instead accessed using the function specified below.
+This
+        * is primarily useful for adding linked models that aren't nested
+        * in response data.
+        * @returns Value accessible via Model.<prop>
         */
+        get: () => {},
+        /**
+         * Shorthand for easily renaming a model property when data is
+         * received **from** the API.
+In this case, `originalName` in
+         * the payload for this model will be cast to `myProp` when the
+         * model is used and casted back to `originalName` when data are
+         * sent back to the application API.
+         */
         from: 'originalName',
+        /**
+         * Shorthand for easily renaming a model property when data is sent
+         * to the API.
+In this case, the model property will be renamed to
+         * `apiName` when requests are sent to the application API.
+         */
+        to: 'apiName',
     },
     ...
   },